JanDeDobbeleer/oh-my-posh/docs/docs/segment-golang.md

 ## What

-Display the currently active golang version when a folder contains golang files.
+Display the currently active golang version.

 ## Sample Configuration